jsharples777/patient-booking-system/README.md

 # Project Description

-This [web application](https://fitness-tracker-jps.herokuapp.com/) allows the user to register and start tracking their workouts.
+This [web application](https://pbs-jps.herokuapp.com/) allows the user to manage appointments for a medical practice.

 The user is presented with: